The book on what it means to be raised by a narcissistic parent has already been written, but it’s incomplete.

 It’s not normal to outgrow your parents, but when that parent is a narcissist outgrowing them is the only way to change the game forever.

-When you’re raised by a narcissistic parent, normal everyday attributes of your personality have formed into superpowers you may not know exist.
+When you’re raised like this, normal everyday attributes of your personality can form into very useful tools you may not know to exist.

 One of these is the ability to adapt to any life situation.

 We’ve been adapting and changing our behavior for decades because we had no choice.

 We tried changing everything we could think of about ourselves, trying to be lovable, and nothing ever worked.

 The fact that it didn’t work on them is obsolete, well-known, and understood.